TreasureValleyMakerspace/ruby-crash-course/README.md

 This is a Ruby Programming Language course designed for the Treasure Valley Makerspace.

 __All__ lessons are now on the Wiki.
+If you have suggestions for Lesson 1, please branch off using `git branch` or Github.

 ## Requirements
 Here are the requirements for this course.